texfaq/texfaq.github.io/FAQ-impgraph.md

 ---

-Knuth, when designing the current version of TeX back in the early 1980s, could discern no ''standard'' way of expressing graphics in documents.
+Knuth, when designing the current version of TeX back in the early 1980s, could discern no "standard" way of expressing graphics in documents.
 He reasoned that this state could not persist for ever, but that it would be foolish for him to define TeX primitives that allowed the import of graphical image definitions.
 He therefore